pritishkadam/swiggy-clone/README.md

 ## Features
 * Restaurant Listing: Display list of restaurants with their details, such name, cuisine type and ratings
-* Shimmer UI: Loading screen which provides better User Experience
+* Shimmer UI: Provides better User Experience
 * Menu Page: Display the list of menu items available in each restaurant
 * Cart Management: Allow users to add items to the cart, update quantity and remove items
 * Search Functionality: Allow users to search for restaurants or menu items